Badgerati/Pode.Web/docs/Tutorials/Layouts/Grid.md

 A grid layout is an array of cells with content, equally spaced in size, that can be either horizontal or vertical in orientation.

-The cells take an array of content, that can be either other layouts or raw elements.
+The cells take an array of components via `-Content`, that can be either other layouts or raw elements.

 ## Usage